-&#8220;Let us remember that the Church of God could not remain in the dust of this earth without losing its primitive beauty and order.&#8221;| That is to say, that, man being wicked and spoiling that which God has placed in his hands in a perfect state, we must reconcile ourselves to it.
+"Let us remember that the Church of God could not remain in the dust of this earth without losing its primitive beauty and order."¦ That is to say, that, man being wicked and spoiling that which God has placed in his hands in a perfect state, we must reconcile ourselves to it.

-Let us remember here, that it is not a question of the darkness and falsehood of the natural state of man, on one hand, and on the other, of a Christianity which recognizes them and opposes them; but that the question is concerning a thing which God *has established in the midst of this evil,* and which He clothed with the beauty of its Head by the power of His Spirit&#8212; a thing the unity of which was to be a testimony in the midst of the evil.
+Let us remember here, that it is not a question of the darkness and falsehood of the natural state of man, on one hand, and on the other, of a Christianity which recognizes them and opposes them; but that the question is concerning a thing which God *has established in the midst of this evil*, and which He clothed with the beauty of its Head by the power of His Spirit -- a thing the unity of which was to be a testimony in the midst of the evil.
 This thing is the Church of God.
-On the avowal of Mr. M. it has lost its primitive beauty and order.| What is to be done?
+On the avowal of Mr. M. it has lost its primitive beauty and order.¦ What is to be done?
 We must know it could not remain on earth without losing them.
 That may be true.
 Neither could man remain on earth without losing his primitive state.
 Is that a reason to be satisfied with it?
 Ought he, although unable to get out of it, to reconcile himself with a state so sorrowful?
 Now, I do not admit, as regards the Church, that it cannot get out of its state of disunion, because the Holy Ghost suffices to produce the unity which is the object of His presence; whereas the object of His presence in us, individually, is to mortify the flesh, to crucify it, but not to remove it.

 But ought man to reconcile himself to his state, whatever it may be, so as to remain there and add to it more?

-Here is Mr. M.&#8217;s answer:| Page 30.
+Here is Mr. M.'s answer:

+¦ Page 30

-| Page 31.
+¦ Page 31.

-| Mr. M. says also &#8220;we gain nothing by concealing from ourselves the truth.&#8221; This so-called diversity is a deplorable state of disunion.
+¦ Mr. M. says also "we gain nothing by concealing from ourselves the truth" This so-called diversity is a deplorable state of disunion.

-{pb 162}
+{162}

-&#8220;We must distinguish that which may be guilt in our hearts from that which is humbling and enfeebling in our position.
-To wish to do away at once with denominations, and to rank schism with material division, instead of ranking it with moral separation, is to fight against facts &#8230; is to deceive oneself in the direction of the employment of one&#8217;s strength, and to expose oneself to fall into the sin of schism whilst one strives uselessly against the humiliation of ecclesiastical dispersion.&#8221;|
+"We must distinguish that which may be guilt in our hearts from that which is humbling and enfeebling in our position.
+To wish to do away at once with denominations, and to rank schism with material division, instead of ranking it with moral separation, is to fight against facts ... is to deceive oneself in the direction of the employment of one's strength, and to expose oneself to fall into the sin of schism whilst one strives uselessly against the humiliation of ecclesiastical dispersion."¦